MicrosoftLearning/mslearn-azure-ml/Instructions/10-Deploy-batch-endpoint.md

 1. When the command has completed, in the **Files** pane, click **&#8635;** to refresh the view and verify that a new **/users/*your-user-name*/azure-ml-labs** folder has been created.

-## Submit MLflow jobs from a notebook
+## Deploy a model to an batch endpoint

-Now that you have all the necessary resources, you can run the notebook to submit the job, which uses MLflow to track model parameters, metrics, and artifacts.
+The code to create the endpoint and deploy an MLflow model with the Python SDK is provided in a notebook.

-1. Open the **Labs/07/Use MLflow to track jobs.ipynb** notebook.
+1. Open the **Labs/10/Deploy to batch endpoint.ipynb** notebook.
 1. Run all cells in the notebook.

 ## Delete Azure resources